aloladze88-afk/ai-agents-intro/README.md

 output/study_guide.md
 ```

-Task 3 originally connected the generated response directly to the file-writing tool.
-Task 4 has now inserted validation before saving:
+Task 3 originally connected the Explainer Agent directly to the file-writing tool.
+Tasks 4 and 5 have expanded that workflow:

 ```text
 Programming topic